Omar-AT-Hashem/Eary-system-IA/README.md

 ## Description

-#### The system allows a user to register and after having their account activated
+#### -The system allows a user to register and after having their account activated

 #### be able to take an exam from their selected settings, the user can view thier